DarkOceanInteractive/git-conventions/README.md

 - the entire name must be in lower case
 - spaces are replaced by dashes (`-`)

-> i.e.: `git-conventions`
+> i.e., `git-conventions`

 ## Commands memo

 To sum things up, here's a complete list of the commands discussed in this document.
 Of course, there is a lot more to Git and GitHub, but to keep this quite simple, not everything was discussed.
-Especially troubleshooting which can be very tedious, and unless you know what you're doing, you should often ask someone who can help troubleshoot.
+Especially troubleshooting, which can be very tedious, and unless you know what you're doing, you should usually ask someone who can help troubleshoot.

 | Command                         | Description                                                                                                               |
 | ------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |